Christian-Hummel/IMC-Assignment-2/README.md

 raise_salary() - increases the salary for a specific travel agent - c

-delete_agent() - removes an agent from the agency, all his customers will be transferred to one of his colleagues, if he is the only one left, he cannot be fired.
+delete_agent() - removes an agent from the agency, all his customers will be transferred to one of his colleagues, if he is the only one left, he cannot be fired. - c

 set_discount() - lowers the price for the total price of an offer by a set percentage